crazybiocomputing/crazytijs/doc/tml/DataFrame.md

 Convert the DataFrame as a _Array_.

 ###  `fromIJ(data_IJ)`
-This method loads data from ResultsTable, ImagePlus, ImageStack, ImageProcessor, TableWindow
+This method loads data from ResultsTable, ImagePlus, ImageStack, ImageProcessor

 ```javascript
 let table = ResultsTable.getResultsTable();